mantinhas/pacmark/README.md

 # pacmark - a powerful declarative pacman wrapper

-## Why This Project Exists
+## 🚀 Why This Project Exists

-- **The Problem:** Desktop Linux systems accumulate unnecessary packages over time — apps installed briefly, forgotten, and left to clutter your system.
+- **🚧 The Problem:** Desktop Linux systems accumulate unnecessary packages over time — apps installed briefly, forgotten, and left to clutter your system.
 This is a nightmare for small disks and system hygiene (run `pacman -Qq | wc -l` to see how many packages you have installed).

-- **Why Current Solutions Fall Short:** Tools like NixOS are powerful but overly complex for users who don’t need complete reproducibility - just a clean clutter-free system.
+- **🤔 Why Current Solutions Fall Short:** Tools like NixOS are powerful but overly complex for users who don’t need complete reproducibility - just a clean clutter-free system.

-- **My Solution:** A powerful declarative pacman wrapper that:
+- **💡 Our Solution:** A powerful declarative pacman wrapper that:
-    - Lets you define a clean "reset state" for your system
+    - ✅ Lets you define a clean "reset state" for your system
-    - Provides tools to manage and reset your system back to that declarative state
+    - 🔄 Provides tools to manage and reset your system back to that declarative state
-    - Forces you to explicitly define what you want to keep
+    - 📝 Forces you to explicitly define what you want to keep

 ## Usage